 ................................................................................Neournula pouchetii

-Note: Urnula craterium has not been authoritatively identified from the Pacific Northwest but is similar to Urnula pouchetii without the coloration.
+Note: Urnula craterium has not been authoritatively identified from the Pacific Northwest but is similar to Neournula pouchetii without the coloration.
 Fruiting body large (up to 10-12 cm long and 3-10 cm wide), dark brown becoming black at maturity; base up to 4 cm long; margin scalloped.
 Spores 25-35 x 12-14 um, narrowly elliptic, smooth.
 Common on fallen hardwood east of the Great Plains; however, its reported occurrence in the Pacific Northwest is highly doubtful.
 A similar species, U. hiemalis, is found in Alaska.

 5b Fruiting body not fitting above description